tc39/notes/meetings/2019-06/june-5.md

 DE: discussed optional call before.
 Waldemar mentioned this rationale 3 times.
 Rather have this proposal continue rather than have argue about optional call.
 Proposal gives lots of benefits to JS programmers, if you're confused about optional call, you can look it up.
 People can learn about it if people are confused.

-LBR:  If language is getting harder to learn, I think that's a bad point.
+LEO:  If language is getting harder to learn, I think that's a bad point.
 We should have a separate proposal.
 Don't think I have energy to engage.

 DE: that's what some of us to in that case, giving up.

-LBR: That's sad.
+LEO: That's sad.

 DRR: Still incredibly enthusiastic about this proposal.
 Still think optional call is nice to have.
 Would still like to hear more to know if we can make it better.
 Still think it's a huge benefit, let's keep that in mind.